 Nearly a quarter of Aussies were not confident that the insurance they have would be enough, and only one in three were content they had enough life insurance cover.
 35 per cent of those surveyed said if they died, their families would suffer hardship.
 A typical young family could require approximately $680,000 of life insurance, but the median level of cover is about $258,000.

 Research shows the median level of life cover for Australians provides for only 61 per cent of basic needs and 37 per cent income replacement level.
 A large proportion of Australians rely on the life cover provided through super, however; the default level provided through super may not meet the needs of typical Aussie families.

 Other types of cover

-Aussies are also underinsured in other areas, including income protection and home and contents insurance.
+Aussies are also underinsured in other areas:

 - Total and permanent disability – Median level of total and permanent disability cover meets just 13 per cent of needs.

 - Home and contents insurance – The average level of home contents underinsurance is $40,300.